francineluo/cs4400phase4/README.md

 ## Instructions for running the web app on localhost

 Clone this repository onto your machine.
 In your terminal, navigate to the root directory.

 First, run `npm install` to install all dependencies.

-Then run `npm run server` to start the server.
+Run `npm run server` to start the server.
 It should begin listening on port 5000.

-Finally, run `npm start` to launch the web app.
+Open another terminal, navigate to the root directory, and run `npm start` to launch the web app.
 It should be live at http://localhost:3000.

 ## The rest of this README is the Create React App info